cmstead/jsLearnerForms/README.md

 `node reset-form 1`

+### Resetting and Running ###

+There is also a script which will allow you to reset and run a form -- `node reset-and-run-form #`

+Example of resetting and running first form:

+`node reset-and-run-form 1`

 ## Skills covered per form ##

 This section will be updated as forms are completed and ready for use.